top of page

 • South Korea's K-RadCube studied a dosimeter material designed to mimic human tissue, measuring biological radiation exposure in deep space.
 A fourth CubeSat rounded out the international science payload.

-These contributions reinforce Artemis as a genuinely global program — one that distributes the scientific and exploratory dividend of lunar return across partner nations.
+These contributions reinforce Artemis as a genuinely global program — one that distributes the scientific and exploratory dividends of lunar return across partner nations.

 On April 7, 2026, Artemis II conducted its historic lunar flyby — humanity's first close approach to the Moon in over 50 years.
 The spacecraft passed within 4,070 miles of the lunar surface and reached a maximum distance of 252,760 miles from Earth during the mission.